-In addition to the assault-weapon ban, Farmer said he is working on other legislation, including a measure (SB 142) that he said would eliminate "loopholes" in Florida's trigger-locklaw, which requires guns to be more than to be more than the problem.
-The government to deal with the problem.
-The government the government to deal with the problem.
-The government the which requires guns to be safely secured when they are kept near children 16 or younger.
+In addition to the assault-weapon ban, Farmer said he is working on other legislation, including a measure (SB 142) that he said would eliminate "loopholes" in Florida's trigger-locklaw, which requires guns to be more than the m which requires guns to be safely secured when they are kept near children 16 or younger.
 Farmer is also working on a bill calling for broader background for broader background checks for gun purchases, although the measure has not been filled.
 Farm er's district includes Fort Lauderdale-Hollywood International Airport, where five people were fatally shot Friday.
 He said if some of the measures had been in place, "perhaps" they could have prevented some shooting tragedies, although he said if would take a "concerted" effort by multiple of gun rights rather than efforts to curb guns.